MLVETDevelopers/mlvet/README.md

 This will install all dependencies required by electron needed to run the app.

-## Generating IPC Handlers

-Refer to the documents `tools/GENCODE_README.md` and `src/main/handlers/HANDLERS_README.md`

-## Additional steps you need to follow

-After the [audio extract PR](https://github.com/chloebrett/mlvet/pull/12) got merged you will now need to have a `demo-video.mp4` video file under `assets/videos`

-Note:

-- You will have to create the `/video` subdirectory
-- Do not push a .mp4 folder to the repo since it will not be read correctly between different OS's

 ## Starting Development

 Start the app in the `dev` environment: